The Importance of Stretching for Seniors

 Warm-Up Exercises Before Stretching

 Before diving into stretching exercises, it’s crucial to warm up your muscles to prevent injuries.
-Engage in light cardiovascular activities like brisk walking or cycling for 5 to 10 minutes.
+Initiating a stretching regimen after a period of 5 – 10 minutes of light aerobic exercise such as biking or brisk walking prepares the muscles and decreases the risk of injury.
 Additionally, perform warm-up exercises that specifically target the muscles you’ll be stretching.
+This can include resistance training, balance exercises, or even some light stretching.

 Stretching at Home